 If you or someone you know is struggling with PTSD and addiction, there are treatment options available.
 Cognitive behavioral therapy, medication, and support groups are all effective methods of treating both PTSD and addiction.
 It is important to seek help from a qualified professional if you are struggling with either disorder.

 Dependency is often seen as a negative thing, but it can also be positive.
 Dependency can help people feel secure and safe.
 It can provide structure and support.
 But when dependency turns into addiction, it can cause problems.

 Addiction is a type of dependency that’s characterized by compulsively seeking out a substance or activity despite negative consequences.
 Addiction can lead to physical and mental health problems, financial problems, and social problems.

 Individuals who suffer from addiction often have a hard time stopping on their own.
 They may need professional help to overcome their addiction.
 Treatment for addiction typically includes counseling, medication, and support groups.

-At Achieve, our ultimate goal is that you would find addiction treatment that matches your needs as an individual.
+At Achieve, our ultimate goal is that you would find trauma and PTSD treatment that matches your needs as an individual.
 There is no cookie-cutter solution to addiction treatment.
-Each person that walks through the doors of a treatment center is an individual with their own history and experiences; these experiences shape a person’s core self, how they respond to stress, and their coping mechanisms.
+Each person who walks through the doors of a treatment center is an individual with their own history and experiences; these experiences shape a person’s core self, how they respond to stress, and their coping mechanisms.